hosseindavoodi/atgv3F1/README.md

 Also bootstrap.bundle.min.js cdn link is added in index.html

-To run please copy files on the local folder and run this commands:
+Please copy files on the local folder and run these commands:

 ### `npm install`